TSchattschneider/MazeExploration/README.md

 ## Description

-An simulated robot-like agent is placed in the corner of a grid-like maze with the task to **find the shortest path to the maze's center**.
+A simulated robot-like agent is placed in the corner of a grid-like maze with the task to **find the shortest path to the maze's center**.
 The agent is equipped with three range-limited ranging sensors pointing to the front, left and right side of the agent.
 **It has no knowledge of the maze map** and has to construct a representation of the maze in order to find the shortest path.